#simpycreate paintings with dots

 Mix Simply acrylic with Simply pouring medium to a 1:4 ratio.
 In a container, put 1 knob of colour + 4 knobs of pouring medium.
 This procedure is to be repeated for all the different colours which will be used to make the dreamcatcher.

 Tip: How to know if my mixture has the right consistency?

 Let the paint flow along a palette knife and if the flow is thin and constant, it means the consistency is good.
-The consistency of the mixture should remind you the consistency of custard.
-When the mixture is ready, you can pour it in a bottle with pointed tip (so that the mixture can be preserved for a long time) or start working directly on the wooden support.
+The consistency of the mixture should remind you of the consistency of custard.
+When the mixture is ready, you can pour it into a bottle with a pointed tip (so that the mixture can be preserved for a long time) or start working directly on the wooden support.

 Start creating the paint dots

 To start with the positioning of the little dots, use a cotton bud - cut from one side to make it easier to hold (a match can also be a good tool).
-Drop the stick in the mixture and apply little dots of colour along the circles drawn with the compass.
+Drop the stick into the mixture and apply little dots of colour along the circles drawn with the compass.
 The goal is to create concentric circles of different colours.

 Create your design

-You can vary the diameters of the dots by using different stylets like a cotton bud, a straw, a crochet hook… You can now fill the design of the dreamcatcher with a multitude of circles full of beautiful and colourful dots!
+You can vary the diameters of the dots by using different styles like a cotton bud, a straw, a crochet hook… You can now fill the design of the dreamcatcher with a multitude of circles full of beautiful and colourful dots!

 Tips: It is better to wait for the paint to dry before overlapping colours.